 Tracy became involved with working dogs when she joined a veterinary disaster response team in 2002.
 She has been federally deployed to several disasters in support of animal health and national special security events where she was tasked to provide tactical medical care to working dogs in the field.
 She was one of the first veterinary technicians to become board certified in small animal internal medicine in 2008, and is currently a Veterinary Technician Specialist working in the Intensive Care Unit at Ryan Hospital of the University of Pennsylvania in Philadelphia, PA.
 She has a special interest in K9 Tactical Emergency Care, sports medicine, and anything involving the health and development of working dogs.

 Tracy spends a great deal of time with working dogs.
 She (and her husband Eric) whelp and raise puppies for the Penn Vet Working Dog Center where she also spends a large portion of her free time providing medical care and rehabilitation services to injured working dogs as part of the Performance Medicine Service.
-She is especially interested in how fitness and conditioning can help improve performance in working dogs and is a Certified Canine Fitness Trainer through the University of Tennessee.
+She is especially interested in how fitness and conditioning can help improve performance in working dogs and is a Certified Canine Rehabilitation Practitioner and K9 Fitness Trainer through the University of Tennessee.